Resources

 Full Catastrophe Living, by Jon Kabat-Zinn, Ph.D.

 The author of this book is the person who is credited with bringing mindfulness meditation to the attention of Western medicine.
-The theory and practice of mindfulness meditation is fully described along with its application to the management of chronic illness and stress more generally.
+The theory and practice of mindfulness meditation is fully described along with its application to managing chronic illness and stress more generally.

 The Mindful Way Workbook: An 8-Week Program to Free Yourself from Depression and Emotional Distress, by John Teasdale, Ph.D., Mark Williams, Ph.D., and Zindel Segal, Ph.D.

 As the title suggests, this book lays out a step-by-step program to help the reader learn and apply mindfulness meditation to all forms of emotional distress.
-An audio CD is included that walks the reader through a variety of exercises that includes mindful breathing, mindful movement, and a full body scan.
+An audio CD is included that walks the reader through various exercises, including mindful breathing, mindful movement, and a full body scan.

 Online Videos